DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 # Part 3: A Theory of the Case

+> *At the still point of the turning world.
+Neither flesh nor fleshless;*
+> *Neither from nor towards; at the still point, there the dance is,*
+> *But neither arrest nor movement.
+And do not call it fixity,*
+> *Where past and future are gathered.*
+> — T.S.
+Eliot, "Burnt Norton"

 *Detective Sarah Chen sat in her office at 3 AM, surrounded by evidence boards, genetic charts, and archaeological photos.
 For months, she'd been following the clues, building the case piece by piece.
 The genetic bottlenecks, the impossible structures, the systematic population replacements, the consciousness anomalies—they all pointed to the same conclusion.*

 *But she'd been afraid to say it out loud.
 It sounded too incredible, too much like science fiction.
 Yet the evidence was undeniable.*